Jverma/InfoR/README.md

 Information Retrieval in Python
 =====

-InfoR is a Python package for Information Retrieval.
+InfoR is a Python package for <a href="http://en.wikipedia.org/wiki/Information_retrieval">Information Retrieval</a>.
 Information retrieval means given a set of (text/html/xml) documents, extract the documents which are most relevant to a seach query.
 You search engine e.g. Google is a retrieval system.

 InfoR has support for 3 types of retrieval systems :